fusigi0930/fusigi0930.github.io/_posts/system/linux/vbox/2022-05-06-create-vdi-from-physical-partition.md

 ---
 # To simulate your linux system in windows while you are using the multiple boot in your laptop

+if you want to access your system directly, please see the setcion 10

 ## 1. dump your linux rootfs partition
 if passiable, use USB boot to dump your partition, and make sure your target storage avaliable is enough.